-This program is open to any graduate student on the Camden campus, and prior teaching experience is not necessary.
+This program is open to any graduate student at Rutgers–Camden, and prior teaching experience is not necessary.
 Civic Engagement Graduate Fellows receive a stipend.

 - Clovis Bergere (childhood studies), matched with Dr. Lauren Silver.
 Course: Urban Education

 - Rasheda Simpson (public affairs), matched with Dr. Oscar Holmes IV.
 Course: Organizational Behavior

 - Timnit Kefela (biology), matched with Dr. Kwangwon Lee.
 Course: Exploring Careers in Biology